 When is a Director not a Director?

 It might sound like a strange question.
-But it should be on the radar of anyone running or working in a senior position for a company.
+But it’s one that should be on the radar of anyone who is running, or working in a senior position for, a company.

 Directors are not always what they seem.
 And that’s largely because of the different categories that can exist.
 At the top are official company directors; those people registered at Companies House and who hold the full range of (often onerous) responsibilities that go with directorship.
 They will work under a director’s service agreement, and they’ll owe duties to the company that are more extensive – and that carry potentially more serious consequences if breached – than those owed by others in the business.